 How is it different from sprint planning?

 Sprint planning is when the new assignments (that were chosen during the grooming session) are given to the team.
 During the planning meeting, team members can ask questions, discuss the criteria for completion, and set deadlines.
+The team aims to come away with the Sprint goal.
 Sprint planning can last anywhere between one and four hours.